 Superscripts "+" and "-" refer to the values on the upper and lower interfaces of the corresponding layers, respectively.
 The subscripts c_1 , c_2 , and m refer to the strong crust ("upper"), ductile crust ("lower") and mantle lithosphere, respectively.
-Power-law rheology results in self-lubrication and concentration of the flow in the narrow zones of highest temperature, that is near the Moho.
+Power-law rheology results in the effect of self-lubrication and concentration of the flow in the narrow zones of highest temperature (and strain rate), that form near the Moho.
 For this reason, there is little difference between the assumption of no-slip and free slip boundary for the bottom of the ductile crust.

 The spatial resolution used for calculations is dx = 2 km, dy = 0.5 km.
-The requirement of stability of integration of the diffusion equations (3), (4) $(dt < 0.5dx^2/k)$ implies a maximum time step of < 2000 years for $k = 10^3$ m2/y and of 20 years for $k = 10^5$ m2/y.
-It is less than the relaxation time for the lowest viscosity value (~ 50 years for $= 10^{19}$ Pas).
-We thus chose a time step of 20 years in all semi-analytical computations.
+The requirement of stability of integration of the diffusion Equations (3), (4) ($dt < 0.5dx^2/k$) implies a maximum time step of < 2,000 years for $k = 10^3$ m2/y and of 20 years for $k = 10^5$ m2/y.
+It is less than the relaxation time for the lowest viscosity value (~50 years for $\mu = 10^{19}$ Pa s).
+We thus have chosen a time step of 20 years in all semi-analytical computations.

-5.2 Unconstrained Fully Coupled Numerical Model
+Unconstrained Fully Coupled Numerical Model

-To fully demonstrate the importance of interactions between the surface processes, ductile crustal flow and major thrust faults, and also to verify earlier ideas on evolution of collision belts, we used fully coupled (mechanical behavior - surface processes - heat transport) numerical models, which combine brittle-elastic-ductile rheology and account for large strains, fault localization, and erosion/sedimentation mechanisms (Fig. 4, bottom).

-We have extended the Paro(a)voz code (Polyakov et al., 1993, Appendix D) based on the FLAC (Fast Langrangian Analysis of Continua) algorithm (Cundall, 1989).
-This "2.5 D" explicit time-marching, largestrain Lagrangian algorithm locally solves Newtonian equations of motion in continuum mechanics approximation and updates them in large-strain mode.
-The particular advantage of this code refers to the fact that it operates with full stress approximation which allows for simple and accurate computation of total pressure, P, as a trace of the full stress tensor.
-The solution of these equations is coupled with those of constitutive and heat-transfer equations.
-Parovoz v9 is thus a fully thermally coupled code that also handles explicit elastic-ductile-plastic rheologies, free-surface boundary conditions, full metamorphic changes, and surface processes (erosion and sedimentation).
-The Lagrangian numerical mesh, which periodically becomes distorted and thus needs remeshing, is doubled by a denser passive marker grid allowing to interpolate grid values, specifically stresses, with minimal losses during remeshing.
+To fully demonstrate the importance of interactions between the surface processes, ductile crustal flow and major thrust faults, and also to verify the earlier ideas on evolution of collision belts, we used a fully coupled (mechanical behaviour - surface processes - heat Lagrangian algorithm locally solves Newtonian equations of motion in continuum mechanics approximation and updates them in large-strain mode.
+The particular advantage of this code refers to the fact that it operates with full stress approximation, which allows for accurate computation of total pressure, P, as a trace of the full stress tensor.
+Solution of the governing mechanical balance equations is coupled with that of the constitutive and heat-transfer equations.
+Parovoz v9 handles free-surface boundary condition, which is important for implementation of surface processes (erosion and sedimentation).

-We test continental collision assuming acommonly referred initial scenario (Fig. 4, bottom), in which (1) the rapidly subducting oceanic slab first entrains a very small part of a cold continental "slab" (there is no continental subduction at the beginning), and (2) the initial convergence rate equals to or is smaller than the rate of the preceding oceanic subduction (two-sided initial closing rate of 2×6 mm/y during 50 My for Alpine collision test (Burov et al., 2001) or 2×3 cm/y during the first 5-10 My for the India-Asia collision test (Toussaint et al., 2004b).
-The rate chosen for the India-Asia collision test is smaller than the average historical convergence rate between India and Asia (2×4 to 2×5 cm/y during the first 10 My.
-(Patriat and Achache, 1984).
+We consider two end-member cases: (1) very slow convergence and moderate erosion (Alpine collision) and (2) very fast convergence and strong erosion (India-Asia collision).
+For the end-member cases we test continental collision assuming commonly referred initial scenario (Fig. 6, bottom), in which (1) rapidly subducting oceanic slab entrains a very small part of a cold continental "slab" (there is no continental subduction at the beginning), and (2) the initial convergence rate equals to or is smaller than the rate of the preceding oceanic subduction (two-sided initial closing rate of 2×6 mm/y during 50 My for Alpine collision test (Burov et al., 2001) or 2×3 cm/y during the first 5-10 My for the India-Asia collision test (Toussaint et al., 2004b)).
+The rate chosen for the India-Asia collision test is smaller than the average historical convergence rate between India and Asia (2 \times 4 to 2 \times 5 cm/y during the first 10 m.y.
+(Patriat and Achache, 1984)).